 The women’s field at the startline.
 Photo by Floris Jansen

 I've ridden my bike a fair bit this year.
-After a couple of early in the season ultras and a summer of consistent riding I was feeling relatively fit, and the idea of 'one last ultra' started to worm its way into my brain.
-Utrecht Ultra was perfect – I'd recently surrendered to Amsterdam road bike culture and acquired a very lightly used CAAD12, and as an added bonus I could get to the start line for less than a tenner, and in less than an hour.
-As a relative newbie to ultra racing, my aim has always been to get to the finish and learn as much as possible along the way.
-UU was the first ultra I signed up for where I wanted to be a little more ambitious with my goals.
-This time I also wanted to finish with a competitive time.
+After a couple of early in the season ultras and a summer of consistent riding I’m feeling fitter than perhaps ever, and the idea of 'one last ultra' starts to worm its way into my brain.
+Utrecht Ultra is the perfect candidate – I’ve recently surrendered to Amsterdam road bike culture and acquired a very lightly used CAAD12, and as an added bonus I can get to the start line for less than a tenner, and in less than an hour.

 Photo by Ruben Platte